-- January 2018: We can't get enough of Tassie, so we're heading back down with four aircrews to brush up on overwater flight regs as we cross Bass Strait, then flying around the entire coast of Tassie and coming home via Swan Hill on the Murray.
-We'll call in on Flinders and Three Hummock Islands just coz we can, and throw in some controlled airspace practice at Launceston and Hobart.
+- January 2018: We can't get enough of Tassie, so we headed back down with four aircrews to brush up on overwater flight procedures as we crossed Bass Strait, then flew around the entire coast of Tassie and ambled home via Swan Hill on the Murray.
+We called in on Flinders and Three Hummock Islands just coz we could, and threw in some controlled airspace practice at Launceston and Hobart.

 Think you might like to join us sometime?
 Drop me a line, and I'll put you on the list to receive a heads-up on our future trips.
 Email me at: firstname.lastname@example.org

 The main feedback we get from our trip participants is the "comfort in numbers" thing, having two instructors on hand for any guidance along the way, and the fun of flying in a group.
 We design the itinerary, give you all the waypoints and refuelling stops, organise all the accommodation enroute, and all you have to prepare is your own flight plan, pack a bag and fly the aeroplane!